United Microelectronics Corporation (UMC) Shares Up Despite Recent Market Volatility

-United Microelectronics Corporation (NYSE: UMC)’s stock price has increased by 0.84 compared to its previous closing price of 8.33.
-Despite this, the company has experienced a 1.08% gain in its stock price over the last five trading sessions.
+United Microelectronics Corporation (NYSE: UMC)’s stock price has increased by 4.21 compared to its previous closing price of 8.32. but the company has seen a 3.46% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in United Microelectronics Corporation (NYSE: UMC) Right Now?

-The price-to-earnings ratio for United Microelectronics Corporation (NYSE: UMC) is 7.47x, which is above its average ratio.
-Moreover, the 36-month beta value for UMC is 1.28.
-Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”
+United Microelectronics Corporation (NYSE: UMC) has a price-to-earnings ratio of 7.71x that is above its average ratio.
+Additionally, the 36-month beta value for UMC is 1.28.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 1 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for United Microelectronics Corporation (UMC) is $5.20, which is -$0.52 below the current market price.
-The public float for UMC is 2.25B and currently, short sellers hold a 2.42% of that float.
-On March 14, 2023, UMC’s average trading volume was 7.75M shares.
+The average price predicted by analysts for UMC is $5.20, which is -$0.79 below the current price.
+The public float for UMC is 2.25B and currently, short sellers hold a 2.42% ratio of that float.
+The average trading volume of UMC on March 17, 2023 was 7.76M shares.

 UMC’s Market Performance

-UMC’s stock has seen a 1.08% increase for the week, with a 0.48% rise in the past month and a 16.83% gain in the past quarter.
-The volatility ratio for the week is 2.45%, and the volatility levels for the past 30 days are at 2.10% for United Microelectronics Corporation The simple moving average for the last 20 days is 2.02% for UMC stock, with a simple moving average of 18.73% for the last 200 days.
+The stock of United Microelectronics Corporation (UMC) has seen a 3.46% increase in the past week, with a 2.48% rise in the past month, and a 18.93% gain in the past quarter.
+The volatility ratio for the week is 2.70%, and the volatility levels for the past 30 days are at 2.14% for UMC.
+The simple moving average for the last 20 days is 5.24% for UMC stock, with a simple moving average of 22.42% for the last 200 days.

 Stock Fundamentals for UMC